 Beware of Health Problems

 Many big dog breeds are prone to hip-related problems and the English Cream is no exception.
 Hip and elbow dysplasia are inherited health issues.
-Sadly, English Creams also have a high rate of cancer, though not quite as high as American Goldens.
+Sadly, the English Cream also has a high rate of cancer, though not quite as high as the American Golden Retriever.
 A study conducted in 1998 found that a little over 60 percent of American Goldens died from cancers, while a British Kennel Club Health Survey found that only about 39 percent of English Creams were impacted by cancer.
 When it comes to cancer, however, there are no guarantees.
 Generally speaking, you can expect your English Cream to live up to 12 years.

 Koda (left) and Jake (right) are biological brothers from different litters.
 Koda is five and Jake is three.
 Their life expectancy is 10 to 12 years.